 Throughout the group participants journaled, used art therapy to create a visual representation of how infertility feels, their goals and accomplishments, and most importantly, found a space where they didn't feel alone.
 (Current group info here.)
 One of the journaling assignments was related to how infertility affects the relationship with ones spouse.
 I requested that the group write a letter to their spouse about how infertility has impacted them.
 And, one participant blew us away, a wicked smart women full of love and compassion shared her letter, and there wasn't a dry eye in the room.
 So, in honor of Infertility Awareness Week, and with her permission, I'd love to share her letter with you.
 Maybe you can relate.
 A letter to my husband, Infertility has beat me up.
 It has drawn blood and left me battered and bruised.
 When I was younger I had a plan that I was going to be married and starting a family by 23.
 It was always something that I wanted but never happened, and you know I'd never settle.
 When I married you at 30 I thought it was finally my turn.
 You know I wanted kids right away, but I had to wait- we needed to finish law school, then we needed to move, take the bar, get jobs, get better jobs.
 By the time we said "fuck it" and gave up trying to be ready, I thought again, this is finally it.
 Month after month, year after year, disappointment set in.
 After the miscarriage in December, it happened.
 I lost hope.
 I am defeated, broken, sad.
 I know you must feel something too, but when you try to comfort me by agreeing that infertility sucks or that you know how I feel- I am surprised.
 I feel as if I am telling a friend my woes and I expect sympathy, but not understanding.
 I often times forget you are on this journey with me.
 I don't know if that is because you don't often share your feelings on the subject because I am so consumed with mine, or that I don't listen.
 I want to though, I want to listen to you and be excited about the future with you.
 I want us to be the "Spokane us."
 We were broke, unemployed, childless, and without a clue to what we would do next, but we were happy, and in love, and excited about possibilities.
 I think more than anything I want, I need, action.
 I am so sick of saying everything and doing nothing.
 Let's do our frozen transfer, let's adopt, let's move, let's change careers or take the bar again.
 I don't want to wait anymore.
 I want to live the very precious lives we've been given.
 Life is so short and I don't want to spend it waiting.
 I want to LIVE IT with you.
 I want to TRY with you.
 I love you. -- Infertility is complex; not just the medical side of treating infertility, but the emotional side of treating it.
 Essentially, infertility, whether it's the inability to conceive, frequent miscarriages or otherwise, is loss.

 Many couples are surprised by the intensity of their feelings related to infertility.
 Perhaps this is because grief related to infertility is disenfranchised grief, or grief that is not acknowledged by society.
 For example, the loss of a pet, loss of a home and loss of a family member by suicide are all forms of disenfranchised grief.
 This type of grief is often unaccompanied by cultural standards for how to provide support.
 We know what to do when a loved one passes away, we know what to do when someone is sick, but the loss related to infertility is more obtuse and complex.
 Most of us don’t know how to support someone experiencing it.
 This can make friends and family feel helpless or anxious; and rather than attempting to provide support we may avoid the subject.
 In my work with couples experiencing infertility, a few themes have risen to the top in helping them cope: Acknowledge the loss Just as society as a whole doesn’t acknowledge infertility grief, both women and men struggle individually to acknowledge that their feelings of sadness and loss are legitimate.
 Infertility takes away one's ability to plan how or when their family is built — a loss of control over one's body.
 Sometimes it's the loss of a genetic link to our children, or the loss of the experience of pregnancy.
 Loss manifests as irritability, sadness, anger, frustration, anxiety and many other emotions.
 When couples acknowledge that they are experiencing a crisis in their relationship, or a disconnect in how they envisioned their life together, they can begin to understand their feelings and cope with them in healthy ways.
 Acknowledge loss, then start again Unfortunately, infertility is a long cycle of hope and loss — hope in a late period, hope in a medical procedure, hope in an adoption match.
 Just as there is hope in the events, there is also loss.
 These events typically follow in lock-step, and often couples don’t have the time or emotional energy to grieve one before another hits.
 Although the experience of loss is highly individual, research by Elizabeth Kubler-Ross outlines stages of grief.
 Many experience denial, anger, bargaining, depression and acceptance.
 It’s more common for us to experience these emotions in a non-linear way.
 One day we may feel some acceptance, the next, back to anger and bargaining.
 Rather than chastising ourselves for feeling angry, accept that at this time, it’s useful to feel the emotion rather than fight it off.
 Create space By creating space, I mean creating emotional space.
 Give yourself space, time and acceptance to feel your feelings.
 Grief isn’t a race; there’s no finish line.
 There isn’t a right way or wrong way to work through it.
 Rather than placing rules and expectations on how you should feel, or for how long, allow yourself the space to grieve.
 This piece can’t be underestimated.
 Just as you allow for your own grieving, do the same for your partner.
 Acknowledge that he might not grieve the same way you do.
 He might not cry or talk about it like you want to.
 She might not cry, rather preferring to look forward and be optimistic.
 Some find it useful to create a ritual or tangible event to mark the loss.
 Others use their creative side to sculpt, paint or create something that is a visual manifestation of their feelings.
 Seek support Identify the friends and family who understand the intensity of your emotions.
 If you sense they don’t know how to support you, give them some suggestions.
 Reach out to others experiencing infertility throughsupport groups or online forums.
 Feeling understood and supported is paramount to coping.
 Infertility can be isolating, being in contact with those who “just get it” cuts down on the need for you to explain your feelings or provide background.
 Find a group of women or men who understand the loss associated with infertility who can accompany you on the road towards healing.
 Welcome!
 Don't want to take the time and cognitive skill to read Debunking Adoption Myths?
 (Me neither!)
 Now you've got the option to put me in your ears!
 I was invited to speak with Kelly Ellison on her podcast, Your adoption Coach, to discuss the myths of adoption.
 Join a small group of women in discussion about the impact of infertility.
 Open to women on any part of the fertility journey including, fertility treatment or third-party reproduction and those moving towards adoption.
+We will utilize art therapy modalities, journaling, processing feelings related to loss of control and grief, all in a supportive setting.
 Led by Whitney Barrell, LCSW therapist, with both personal and clinical expertise in infertility counseling.

 When: Wednesdays March 18th-April 22nd 2015 (6 week group) 8:00-9:00 pm Where: Whitney Barrell’s Office 1308s.
 1700e. #209 SLC, Utah 84108 Why: Because it feels good to be in a group of women who “get” what you are dealing with.
 Investment: $120 ***Feel free to call with questions about the group, or to see if it would be a good fit for you.
 Let me save you some time and "googling" and share this comprehensive list complied by Jay of Fertility Authority and the two week wait blog.
 Below is a list of grants, clinical trials, scholarships, foundations, even contests of some sort all dedicated to the financial barrier that exists in infertility.
 As always, do your due diligence in researching the ins and outs of each.